AdamYoung1234/palworld_docker/README.md

 External storage is used for server configuration and saves.
 Mount volume or directory to /data folder.

-### systemd
+### systemd when use podman

 Use ```container-palworld.service``` if systemd is used to manage service.

 #### Note

-Default port for host is 8211 change to whatever port you want to use in service file
+Default port for host is 8211 change to whatever port you want to use in service file.
+Also change save data directory to whatever directory you want.

+Checkout online tutorial if you want to generate systemd file on your own.